Main Campus Parking

 Parking on BCC's main campus is on a first-come, first-served basis.
 To avoid parking problems, students are encouraged to arrive on-campus at least 10 minutes before their classes start.

 To provide safe and easy access to buildings for emergencies, parking regulations are strictly enforced.
-On-campus parking areas (see map below) are assigned as follows:
+On-campus parking areas (see map) are assigned as follows:

 - Student Parking is between painted lines in north, central, and south lots in areas not designated for faculty/staff or handicapped persons.

-- Faculty/Staff Parking is along “East Road” and designated areas in north, central, and south lots, and on the “Fire Road.”
-Vehicles must display faculty/staff stickers which are available through the Parking Clerk.
+- Faculty/Staff Parking is along "East Road" and designated areas in north, central, and south lots, and on the "Fire Road."
+Vehicles must display faculty/staff stickers which are available through the Security Office.